2006-2011 Honda Civic Hybrid Battery Replacement Pack

 Depending on the model year of your Honda Civic Hybrid, you may need to replace your battery pack to extend its life.
 The replacement pack will cost between $1,500 and $3,000, which can add up over time.
 Some manufacturers even offer core credits for used batteries, making them less expensive than new ones.

-You can consider selling your car if you don’t have the cash to spend on a brand-new hybrid battery.
+If you don’t have the cash to spend on a brand-new hybrid battery, you can consider selling your car.
 However, it may not be a simple process, especially if your car is eight years old.
 In this case, you may consider selling the car for a lower price.

-The lifespan of a hybrid battery is three to five years, but some last even longer.
+A hybrid battery’s lifespan is three to five years, but some last even longer.
 It costs about $1000 to replace a battery pack.
 The life of a hybrid battery depends on how you use it and how you charge it.
-Keeping the battery charged regularly and avoiding discharge, and extreme temperatures will help it last longer.
+Keeping the battery charged regularly, avoiding discharge, and avoiding extreme temperatures will help it last longer.

 You can check the battery level with a meter.
-A hybrid battery can be overcharged, so if you see it drop, it is time to consider replacing it.
+A hybrid battery can be overcharged, so if you see it drop, consider replacing it.
 In the meantime, you can run the engine at 3,000 RPM and recharge the battery.

 If you own a 2006-2011 Honda Civic Hybrid, the time is right to replace the battery.
 This hybrid battery has been certified to fit perfectly in your vehicle and is a direct replacement part.
 It includes a new cylindrical high-performance battery module, wiring harness, nickel-plated copper bus bars, and chemically treated hardware.
 Each pack also comes with detailed instructions for installation.

-Buying a used battery can be cheaper than a brand-new battery, but it is risky and does not come with a warranty.
+Buying a used battery can be cheaper than a brand-new one, but it is risky and does not require a warranty.
 You can usually buy the battery from salvage yards that guarantee it works and holds a charge, but buying a used hybrid battery may not be the best option in the long run.

 The failure rate of the 2006-2011 Honda Civic Hybrid battery is a growing concern among owners.
 In addition to not being covered by warranty, the battery often fails in the IMA system.
 Civics with first-generation hybrids use 144-volt NiMH batteries.
 Those with second-gen hybrids use 158.4-volt NiMH batteries, and the failure rate is higher.